Prize winner locations

 Prize draw details

-The table below shows the value of the individual prizes together with the number of prizes of each value for the January 2015 draw, as an example.
-We’ll update this estimate every three months or whenever we change the prize fund interest rate, prize values, odds or prize distribution.
+The table below shows the volume and value of the individual prizes for the July 2019 draw, together with the estimated number of prizes of each value for the August 2019 draw.

 We split the prizes into three value bands – higher, medium and lower – and allocate a percentage share of the monthly prize fund to each band.